newjersey/navigator.business.nj.gov/content/src/roadmaps/tasks/determine-naics-code.md

 ---
-urlSlug: determine-naics-code
+urlSlug: naics-code-determination
-filename: determine-naics-code
+filename: naics-code-determination
 name: Determine Your NAICS Code
 id: determine-naics-code
 ---

-To complete your New Jersey tax registration, you must identify a 6-digit code that identifies your business’ primary activities.
+Determine your 6-digit code to complete your New Jersey tax registration.
+This code identifies your business's primary activities.

 New Jersey uses a code system known as The North American Industry Classification System (NAICS).

 ---